 Legacy of a Dream Internship Program

-Together, Georgetown University’s Office of Government Relations and Community Engagement (GRACE), Office of Student Employment, and Center for Social Justice announce a pilot program through which Federal Work Study (FWS)-eligible Georgetown University undergraduate students can intern with DC-based community organizations whose leaders have been recognized by the University’s annual John Thompson, Jr. Legacy of a Dream Award.
+The Fall 2022 semester is the second semester of this new program through which Georgetown University undergraduate students can intern with DC-based community organizations whose leaders have been recognized by the University’s annual John Thompson, Jr. Legacy of a Dream Award.
+This program accepts Volunteer and Federal-Work Study (FWS) eligible undergraduates.

 When supporting a Legacy of a Dream (LoaD) Awardee Organization, LoaD Interns use their skills, time, energy, and capacities to support organization as needed and requested.
 While actual duties vary with each agency placement, the goal is for each Hoya to contribute to the agency’s capacity with their contributions, support, and learning.
 LoaD interns are expected to be excellent representatives to Georgetown’s commitment to social justice and follow all Student Conduct policies, both on and off campus.
 Specific position descriptions from participating organizations and their modality (virtual, hybrid, in-person) are in the interest form linked below.

-While LoaD Interns actively support and regularly communicate with their Legacy of a Dream Agency, they report to CSJ’s Assistant Director for Mission Integration, Melissa.Bernard@georgetown.edu.
+While LoaD Interns actively support and regularly communicate with their Legacy of a Dream Agency, they report to a CSJ team member.

 Opportunities to Get Involved